-The ECGF Exchange Programme pilot is one of ECGFA NET II project’s activities, targeted Coast Guard Officers, operational level personnel and experts (including trainers, teachers and researchers) who are representatives of the member organisations of the ECGF Training Network.
-The ECGF Exchange Programme Pilot is organised by the ECGFA NET II project and funded by EU/EMFF, with the help of national exchange coordinators appointed in Member State or Member Institution.
+The ECGF Exchange Programme is one of ECGFA NET III project’s activities, targeted Coast Guard Functions Officers, operational level personnel and experts (including trainers, teachers and researchers) who are representatives of the member organisations of the ECGF Training Network.
+The ECGF Exchange Programme is organised by the Spanish Maritime Safety and Rescue Agency as part of the ECGFA NET III project and funded by EU/EMFF, with the help of national exchange coordinators appointed in Member State or Member Institution.

 The objectives of the ECGF Training Network Exchange Programme are the following: